Welcome to the University of Washington Green Purchasing Program.

 - Consider whether the item or service is really necessary.

-- Consider used items available from Surplus Property.
+- Consider used items available from UW Surplus.

 - Purchase recycled and environmentally preferable products (EPP), when quality, performance and price are comparable to alternatives.